0xSero/partisia-docs/docs/programmers_guide.md

 ### `#[action]`

-Declares that the annotated function is an contract action that can be called from other contracts and dashboard.
+Declares that the annotated function is a contract action that can be called from other contracts and dashboard.
 Must have a signature of the following format:

 ```rust